 Croup is a viral disease of the respiratory tract, mainly pediatric.
-As their alternative names, acute laryngotracheitis and acute laryngotracheobronchitis, indicate that croup generally affects the larynx and trachea, although this disease can also extend to the bronchi.
+Their alternative names, acute laryngotracheitis, and acute laryngotracheobronchitis, indicate that croup generally affects the larynx and trachea, although this disease can also extend to the bronchi.

-Croup is the most common etiology for hoarseness, cough and the onset of acute stridor in children with fever.
-The vast majority of children with croup recover without consequences or consequences, however, can endanger the lives of small babies.
+Croup is the most common etiology for hoarseness, cough, and the onset of acute stridor in children with fever.
+The vast majority of children with croup recover without consequences or consequences however, it can endanger the lives of tiny babies.

 Croup manifests as hoarseness, pricking cough, inspiratory stridor, and a variable degree of respiratory distress.

-However, morbidity is secondary to narrowing of the larynx and trachea below the level of the glottis, causing the characteristic auditory inspiratory stridor.
+However, morbidity is secondary to narrowing the larynx and trachea below the glottis level, causing the characteristic auditory inspiratory stridor.

-This partial obstruction of the airway may be present at the level of the supraglottis, glottis, subglottis and / or trachea.
+This partial airway obstruction may be present at the supraglottis, glottis, subglottis, and trachea levels.

-Depending on the time within the respiratory cycle, the stridor can be heard with inspiration, expiration or both (inspiratory and expiratory).
-Inspiratory stridor suggests a laryngeal obstruction, while expiratory stridor suggests a tracheobronchial obstruction.
+Depending on the time within the respiratory cycle, the stridor can be heard with inspiration, expiration, or both (inspiratory and expiratory).
+Inspiratory stridor suggests a laryngeal obstruction, while expiratory stridor suggests a tracheobronchial block.

 Biphasic stridor indicates a subglottic or glottic anomaly.
-An acute onset of marked inspiratory stridor is the hallmark of croup.
-However, at the same time there may be less audible expiratory stridor.
+Acute onset of marked inspiratory stridor is the hallmark of croup.
+However, there may be less audible expiratory stridor at the same time.

 Although croup is usually a mild and self-limiting disease, obstruction of the upper airway can cause respiratory distress and present a risk of death.

-The viruses that cause acute infectious croup are transmitted through the direct inhalation of cough and / or sneezing, or by contamination of the hands by contact with fomites with the mucosa of the eyes, nose and / or mouth .
+The viruses that cause acute infectious croup are transmitted through the direct inhalation of cough and sneezing or by contamination of the hands by contact with fomites with the mucosa of the eyes, nose, and mouth.

 The most common viral etiologies are parainfluenza viruses.
 The type of parainfluenza viruses (1, 2, and 3) that cause outbreaks of croup vary each year.